 Apply during your office interview or online.
 Once you have applied and have sent your official transcripts your transfer counselor will contact you regarding your admission decision.

 Once you are admitted to Benedictine University you will receive a phone call and email from your transfer admissions counselor.
 A transfer acceptance packet will also arrive to you via email with important information about BenU.

 If you qualify for a transfer scholarship (based on cumulative GPA) you will be notified by your transfer counselor once your transfer credit evaluation is completed.
 A copy of your award letter will be sent to you via the mail.

 Upon acceptance your file will be sent to our Transfer Credit Evaluators (TCE) for an official transfer evaluation.
 Transfer evaluations can take one to three weeks to be completed based on your credits.
 The evaluators may ask you for additional information such as course syllabi to make determinations.
 Once your transfer evaluation is completed you will receive a copy via the mail.

-Upon completing the mathematics placement test (if required) your file will be send to our Advising Center.
-From there your academic advisor will contact you to schedule a time to discuss registering for your first semester of classes.
+Upon completing the mathematics placement test (if required) you will need to register for the next available Student Orientation and Registration (SOAR) event.
+From there your academic advisor will contact you regarding next steps.

 Attend Orientation beginning on Thursday, August 22

 Monday, August 26 – First day of fall classes!